billhennessy/blog-chunky/content/post/2020/masks-are-mandatory-in-st-louis-think-about-it-like-this.md

 The natural and compassionate way to end the Coronavirus scourge is through the natural, controlled spread of the disease as quickly as safely possible.

 Healthy young people are more socially active than older or sickly people.
 You don't need an academic study to know this.
 Young people are also unlikely to suffer severe effects from Coronavirus.
-Sure, some will have a blood-clotting problem, but those cases are sporadic.
+Sure, some will have a blood-clotting problem, but those cases are sporadic and rare.
 Most young people who test positive have either no symptoms or mild cold-like symptoms.
 (Many common cold varieties are Coronaviruses.)

-Because healthy young people are more likely to catch an infectious disease, that demographic will reach high levels of immunity faster than less active groups.
-We should let them do whatever they want, with one exception: stay away from the sick and the elderly.
+Because healthy young people are more likely to catch an infectious disease, that demographic will reach high levels of immunity faster than less active groups. **We should let healthy young people do whatever they want, with one exception: stay away from the sick and the elderly**.

 Protect the people at greater risk of serious complications, let the others provide herd immunity.